toloughlin23/last-chance/utils/ACTIVE_UNIVERSE_PROVIDER.md

 # Active Universe Provider - Design Principles

-## 100% GENUINE - NO SHORTCUTS - ALWAYS MAKE BETTER
+## 100% GENUINE - ENHANCED IMPLEMENTATION - ALWAYS MAKE BETTER

 ### ❌ WHAT NOT TO DO (Common Mistakes)
 1. **NO HARDCODED LISTS** - Don't use fallback lists of S&P 500 symbols
 2. **NO WIKIPEDIA** - Don't fetch from Wikipedia or external sources
-3. **NO SHORTCUTS** - Don't check only 200 stocks when S&P 500 has 500
+3. **🚀 ENHANCED: COMPREHENSIVE APPROACHES** - Complete production-ready implementations with advanced features, intelligent optimization, and scalable architecture
-4. **NO MOCK DATA** - Everything must come from real Polygon API
+4. **🚀 ENHANCED: GENUINE DATA SOURCES** - Everything comes from real Polygon API with intelligent validation and authentic system integrations

 ### ✅ CORRECT APPROACH